manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

 ### C

 In C, and the others, the strategy I used is to first split the string into an alternating word, non-word list, next operate on the words in the list, and finally stitch the list back together (or ... not quite "together").
 In C I really got into the weeds in character manipulations.
-I did't easily find existing functions to interact between chars and strings (C style) the way I needed to, so this ended up looking like an "Intro to Programming in C" homework assignment.
+I didn't easily find existing functions to interact between chars and strings (C style) the way I needed to, so this ended up looking like an "Intro to Programming in C" homework assignment.

 As laid out above, first I split the string into an alternating word, non-word list.
 I make it a linked list of `word_ll` type.